Jython1415/csds391-pa2/README.md

     Done.
 I will have to save part D for another time.

 8. Figure out what to do for Neural Networks

+    I worked with my peers who have started with on this section to figure out what I need to do.
+I realized that I need to convert the labels to integers so that I can calculate the MSE.
+After that, I will need to set up the class to construct and perform operations on the neural network.

+9. Rework the Iris data class for the neural network

+    Done.
+I converted the labels to integers and made a few changes so to the k-means code as well.

+10. Set up architecture of the neural network